lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 All potential future topics!

-Let me know if this blog helped you better understand Compose or not.
-If it wasn't, let me know what was confusing!
+Let me know if this blog post helped you better understand Compose or not.
+If it didn't, let me know what was confusing!

 Have followup questions?
 [You can find me on Twitter](https://twitter.com/intelligibabble)!